 If you are feeling better, let your doctor know.
 It is imperative that you do not embellish your injuries as discussed below.

-Mistake 3: Falsifying Your Injuries and Symptoms.
+Mistake 3: Falsifying Your Injuries and Symptoms

 If a doctor believes you are embellishing your symptoms to bolster your claim they will note the term “malingerer” (which means faking or exaggerating injuries) in your medical records and that can destroy your case.
 This is a bad idea as it can actually devalue your claim, or dismiss it altogether.
 Additionally, insurance fraud is illegal; the risk is too great and the benefit too little.

-Mistake 4: Failing to Select Your Own Doctor.
+Mistake 4: Failing to Select Your Own Doctor

 This is a mistake that an injured worker may not even be aware they are making.
 Larger companies often have doctors on staff or retainer for employee injuries.
 The injured employee may wrongly assume that they have to see and be treated by the company doctor, and frankly I believe that is exactly what these larger companies want you to believe.
-In fact, the Act protects the injured employee’s right to see and be treated by the doctor of their choice, as well as, any other medical provider the primary physician recommends.
+In fact, the Illinois Workers’ Compensation Act protects the injured employee’s right to see and be treated by the doctor of their choice, as well as, any other medical provider the primary physician recommends.
 In addition, the injured worker is entitled to a second opinion, as well as any services or tests these secondary doctors recommend as part of their overall treatment plan.

-Mistake 5: Failure to Follow Your Doctor’s Advice, Orders or Treatment Plan.
+Mistake 5: Failure to Follow Your Doctor’s Advice, Orders, or Treatment Plan

 When they feel better they wrongfully assume they can discontinue care.
 However, if your injuries could be treated this way you wouldn’t need to file a workers’ compensation claim.
 Symptoms often diminish during treatment but can rapidly return, or even worsen, if treatment is discontinued.
 Failing to follow your doctor’s advice is the easiest way for the insurance company to argue that your injuries are not as serious as you are making them out to be.

 Contrary to exaggerating your injuries, you should tell your doctor everything about your injuries.
 About all symptoms you are experiencing, no matter how minor, as well as any prior injuries you had before the accident.
 Many clients wrongfully believe if their injuries were pre-existing they have no claim.